Undergraduate Audition Requirements

 - Timpani: in addition to the solo (this can be for 2 or more timpani), everyone must demonstrate ability to tune the instruments for the selected solo, using a pitch pipe, tuning fork, or piano to get the pitches.
 The solo does not have to have tuning changes within the piece.
 Sight-reading is also required.

-All applicants must audition for the School of Music on their primary instrument (or voice).
+All applicants must audition for the School of Music on their primary instrument or voice (see specific requirements above).
 The audition-day schedule for Composition applicants will include (in addition to the audition on your primary instrument) a private interview with the head of the degree program.
 Those who audition off-campus will be contacted by the School of Music about a phone or online interview once audition results are known.

 Composition applicants must also submit a portfolio of 3-5 written scores (and recordings if available) to the Head of Composition (Dr. Deemer).
 We prefer that they be sent via email (scores as PDFs, recordings as MP3s) to Dr. Deemer (email@example.com) before the audition day.
 Hard copies may be brought to the audition day interview, however.

-Audition for the School of Music on your primary instrument (or voice).
+Audition for the School of Music on your primary instrument or voice (see specific requirements above).
 A private interview is not required for admission to the degree program in Sound Recording Technology.

 BA Jazz Studies